lorentzben/host-microbe-interaction-protein/content/citations/oakleyChickenGastrointestinalMicrobiome2014.md

 "Third, single-cell microbiology is a rapidly emerging and powerful set of approaches largely driven by the realization that populations of cells previously considered as clonal entities are in fact genotypically and phenotypically heterogeneou" ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2))

-"Briefly, beginning in the crop, starch breakdown, and lactate fermentation are mediated by a community dominated by various Lactobacillus spp. at cell densities up to 109 g1 (van der Wielen et al., 2002; Rehman et al., 2007; Stanley et al., 2014)" ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2))
+<a id="^7e2dc9"></a>"Briefly, beginning in the crop, starch breakdown, and lactate fermentation are mediated by a community dominated by various Lactobacillus spp. at cell densities up to 109 g1 (van der Wielen et al., 2002; Rehman et al., 2007; Stanley et al., 2014)" ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2)) ^7e2dc9

 "Lactobacilli also dominate the proventriculus, a thick-walled stomach, and the ventriculus (gizzard).
 The gizzard has been described as the 'teeth' of the gastrointestinal tract where a majority of mechanical and chemical breakdown of feed is performed (Ensminger, 1971; Rehman et al., 2007); the low pH of gastric juices containing hydrochloric acid and pepsin limits the total number of cells below 108 g1 (Yeoman et al., 2012)" ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2))

-"The small intestine harbors large (109-1011 cells g1) bacterial populations dominated by Lactobacillus, Enterococcus, and various Clostridiaceae (van der Wielen et al., 2002; Rehman et al., 2007; Kohl, 2012; Pan & Yu, 2013; Stanley et al., 2014; Waite & Taylor, 2014)." ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2))
+<a id="^93efae"></a>"The small intestine harbors large (109-1011 cells g1) bacterial populations dominated by Lactobacillus, Enterococcus, and various Clostridiaceae (van der Wielen et al., 2002; Rehman et al., 2007; Kohl, 2012; Pan & Yu, 2013; Stanley et al., 2014; Waite & Taylor, 2014)." ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2)) ^93efae

-"Several excellent recent reviews provide additional details regarding the taxonomic composition of microbial communities typically found in the different sections of the gastrointestinal tract (van der Wielen et al., 2002; Rehman et al., 2007; Kohl, 2012; Yeoman et al., 2012; Pan & Yu, 2013; Stanley et al., 2014; Waite & Taylor, 2014)" ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2))
+<a id="^706c8d"></a>"Several excellent recent reviews provide additional details regarding the taxonomic composition of microbial communities typically found in the different sections of the gastrointestinal tract (van der Wielen et al., 2002; Rehman et al., 2007; Kohl, 2012; Yeoman et al., 2012; Pan & Yu, 2013; Stanley et al., 2014; Waite & Taylor, 2014)" ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2)) ^706c8d

 "van der Wielen et al., 2002; Rehman et al., 2007; Kohl, 2012; Yeoman et al., 2012; Pan & Yu, 2013; Stanley et al., 2014; Waite & Taylor, 2014" ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2))

 "important sites for recycling of ure" ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2))

-"Here, we focus on the ceca as organs of particular interest as they harbor the highest microbial cell densities (up to 1011 cells g1), have the longest residence time (12-20 h) of digesta in the gastrointestinal tract, and are important sites for recycling of urea, water regulation, and carbohydrate fermentations contributing to intestinal health and nutrition (Ensminger, 1971; Clench & Mathias, 1995; Sergeant et al., 2014; Waite & Taylor, 2014)" ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2))
+<a id="^028138"></a>"Here, we focus on the ceca as organs of particular interest as they harbor the highest microbial cell densities (up to 1011 cells g1), have the longest residence time (12-20 h) of digesta in the gastrointestinal tract, and are important sites for recycling of urea, water regulation, and carbohydrate fermentations contributing to intestinal health and nutrition (Ensminger, 1971; Clench & Mathias, 1995; Sergeant et al., 2014; Waite & Taylor, 2014)" ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2)) ^028138

-"Although chickens can survive with experimentally removed ceca (Clench & Mathias, 1995), around 10% of energy may be provided by digestive processes in the ceca where short chain fatty acids (SCFAs) concentrations are higher than elsewhere in the gastrointestinal tract (Jozefiak et al., 2004)." ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2))
+<a id="^3ffd99"></a>"Although chickens can survive with experimentally removed ceca (Clench & Mathias, 1995), around 10% of energy may be provided by digestive processes in the ceca where short chain fatty acids (SCFAs) concentrations are higher than elsewhere in the gastrointestinal tract (Jozefiak et al., 2004)." ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2)) ^3ffd99

 "facilitating direct comparisons across multiple studies," ([Oakley et al 2014:101](zotero://open-pdf/library/items/DCIPX6EN?page=2))